 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Katy Huberty is a Managing Director in Research at financial-services company Morgan Stanley.
-As a Research Analyst, she covers US tech industry stocks, including Apple's.
-She has often been bullish on Apple stock and earned a reputation for forecasts that go against the consensus.
+As a Research Analyst, she covers US tech industry stocks.
+She had often been bullish on Apple stock and earned a reputation for forecasts that go against the consensus.